tuneshverma/product-detection-in-a-shelf-of-store/README.md

 This function first **preprocesses the image by resizing and normalizing its RGB channels** as required by the model.
 It then **obtains raw predictions from the model, which are parsed** by the `detect_objects()` method in the model.
 The parsed results are converted from fractional to absolute boundary coordinates, their labels are decoded with the `label_map`, and they are **visualized on the image**.

-What is the purpose of using multiple anchors per feature map cell?

-Answer - In SSD algorithim we get some feature maps from low and high level after appying convolution layers.
-Multiple anchor per feature map cell are boxes of different aspect ratio.
-As we know in objects detection problem an image can have multiple objects of different size and shape.
-To predict bounding boxes for objects of different sizes and shape from a feature map cell we define some box with different aspect ratio.
-We calulate IOU from ground truth boxes and all the aspect ratio boxes and chose box with highest IOU and confidence score.

-Does this problem require multiple anchors?
-Please justify your answer.

-Answer - We don't require multiple anchor for this problem because here we have only one object class which have almost same aspect ratio through out the dataset.
-So single box of certain aspect ratio from all the different feature map cell can be used to for training.